Harris Turns 60, But Prefers To Talk About Trumps Age - UrduPoint

 - 'Across the finish line' -

-Harris had also sought to goad Trump with a report on October 12 that described her "excellent health", but the ex-president's campaign noted he too is "in perfect and excellent health to be Commander-in-Chief".
+Harris had also sought to goad Trump with a report on October 12 that described her "excellent health", but the ex-president's campaign insisted he, too, is "in perfect and excellent health to be Commander-in-Chief".

 The Republican running for a second go in the White House countered Harris's accusations with a marathon speech in Pennsylvania on Saturday, a day after saying she "doesn't have the energy of a rabbit."

-Both candidates are spending their final campaign days in pivotal battleground states, but so are their surrogates.
+Both candidates are spending their final campaign days in pivotal states, but so are their surrogates.

 Tesla and SpaceX boss Elon Musk has personally hit the campaign trail in Pennsylvania, holding a series of events in the must-win state.